Mott the Hoople (novel): Plot

 When Ethel goes on a hunger strike to pressure Mott to convert, he goes to reason with her and ends up having sex with her.
 Visiting Spencer late one night, Mott inadvertently learns that he is a transvestite.

 Overwhelmed, Mott returns to work, injures himself in a manner that suggests stigmata, goes on a rampage, trashes the store, and tears off his clothes.
 He grabs those of the nearest mannequin, which happens to be a woman's dress.
 Arriving home in the dress, he is met by Sandra and Ethel.
 Ethel, assuming he is also a crossdresser, leaves in horror and takes Sandra with her.

 The next day, Mott learns that Sandra is being made to accompany Ethel to a rally Reverend Gurrey is holding in Tulsa.
 Mott flies to Tulsa with his disabled brother Paulie to rescue Sandra.
 There, Mott runs into Dolly and Ulla.
 He leaves Paulie with Dolly, but leaves Ulla in a terrified, near-catatonic state as the revival meeting is giving her flashbacks of Nazi rallies.

 Mott, armed with stolen photos of Reverend Gurrey and Ulla having sex, storms into the revival tent and tries to leave with Sandra.
 As they flee the tent, Reverend Gurrey proclaims Mott to be a demon and orders the crowd to stop him.
 When Dolly and Paulie show up, the crowd mistakes Paulie for Mott, and Mott, unable to stop their frenzied attack, is separated from Sandra but makes his escape in one of Reverend Gurrey's hot air balloons.

+Reception

+Josh Greenfeld wrote that the literary work "is a very winning novel, one of the funniest I've read in years, on its own poster-color, comic terms" in the 4 November 1966 issue of LIFE.
+He added that it "is a perfect example of the kind of novel best first examined without benefit of critical filters" and "should be approached like a trip to an amusement park: one goes to have fun, and the rides and the freaks, the cotton candy and the hot dogs are all there now for one's ready pleasure."